 The scene of the Narrator and Tyler whanging golf balls out into the neighborhood was captured because Norton and Pitt did exactly that after having a lot of beer.
 The actors were aiming at the catering truck.

 One of Project Mayhem's pranks involves pouring petrol into the tube of a CRT monitor so that it explodes when turned on.
 Another prank involves using electromagnets to wipe the VHS tapes in a video rental shop.
-(Amusingly related to the second prank: David Fincher gave interviews around the time of the film's release in which he specifically mentioned DVDs.)

-The movie contains a great deal of product placement, nearly all of which ends up criticized, smashed, blown up, or otherwise vandalized over the course of the movie.
+The movie contains a great deal of Product Placement, nearly all of which ends up criticized, smashed, blown up, or otherwise vandalized over the course of the movie.